Springfield Road: Highfield and New Barnsley

 The loyalist Highfield estate borders onto the Springfield Road around West Circular Road and this area provides access to the Ballygomartin Road, a predominantly Protestant area that links to the Shankill Road.
 Close to the West Circular Road on the Springfield Road is the Whiterock Orange Hall.
 Parades to and from this hall, which pass areas of Catholic housing, have resulted in tension and rioting from as early as 1970.
 In October 2005 the hall was targeted in an arson attack.

-The republican housing area adjacent to Highfield is known as New Barnsley.
+The housing adjacent to Highfield is known as New Barnsley.
 New Barnsley took its name from a clachan near Springfield Park which was burned down during the Troubles.
 The area is divided from the Highfield estate by a large peace line that runs the length of the Springmartin Road.
 New Barnsley Police Service of Northern Ireland station is located at the Springfield Road end of the peace line and is the main police presence on the road following the 2002 closure of the old Springfield Road RUC station.

 Ballymurphy and Whiterock

 The area between the Springfield Road and the Whiterock Road is commonly known as Ballymurphy after the Ballymurphy Road.
 Springhill and Glenalina form part of this area.
 The housing in Ballymurphy was first built in 1947 when the council erected 600 concrete houses on a site acquired to cope with the rising population of the city.
 The area is bordered by the Whiterock Road, which links the Falls Road with the Ballygomartin Road and intersects the Springfield Road at Ballymurphy.
 The Whiterock area is older than Ballymurphy, dating back to the 1920s.
-Previously known as Kill Pipers Hill, the area had belonged William Sinclair, Lord Glenalina, whose title is commemorated in the area.
+Previously known as Kill Pipers Hill, the area had belonged to William Sinclair, Lord Glenalina, whose title is commemorated in the area.

-Springhill Millennium Park, a public facility, is located in this area whilst Belfast City Cemetery is also located in the Whiterock area.
+Springhill Millennium Park, a public facility, is located in this area, and Belfast City Cemetery is also located in the Whiterock area.
 Whiterock Leisure Centre, located on the Whiterock Road, was in 1984 the scene of a notorious incident when, following the erection of an Irish tricolour, Democratic Unionist Party politician George Seawright led a group of loyalists, including UVF members John Bingham and William 'Frenchie' Marchant, wielding legally held handguns to physically remove it.
 Such were the levels of poverty in the area that in 1971 Mother Teresa established a religious mission in Ballymurphy and lived in the area for around a year.